odmustafa/code-demo-css3-animation/README.md

     ###########################################################################-->
 ```
 + After **start.html** move on to **startstyles.css** and folow the commented instructions.
 It will ask you to copy/paste snippets of code found in **copystyles.css**.
++ Use **finished.html** to compare your work to what the completed demo should look like.

 # copystyles.css